TACC/WMA-Tapis-Templates/applications/kalpana/kalpana/README.md

 - `latest`, `v0.0.24`: Intended for Python scripts.
 The entrypoint of the image runs the script, `ENTRYPOINT ["/usr/local/bin/_entrypoint.sh", "python"]`.
 The default working directory is `/home/mambauser`.
 - `latest-jupyter-lab`, `v0.0.24-jupyter-lab`: Intended for interactive use with Jupyter Lab.
 The entrypoint of the image runs the script, `ENTRYPOINT ["/usr/local/bin/_entrypoint.sh", "jupyter" , "lab"]`.
 The default arguments are `CMD ["--ip", "0.0.0.0", "--no-browser"]`.
 The default working directory is `/home/mambauser`.
+- `latest-nc2shp`, `v0.0.24-nc2shp`: Intended for CLI.
+A run script acts as a wrapper for the netCDF to shapefile function, `nc2shp()`, taking in flags for the function's arguments.

 ## Usage